 Mathematics & Statistics Problem of the Block

-The problem of the block is a friendly contest open to students enrolled at Cornell College.
-Each block a new problem will be posted for students to tackle.
-Students will earn points for solutions and the student that earns the most points at the end of the year will earn a prize.
+Each block a new problem will be posted for your to tackle if you accept the challenge!
+You’ll earn points for solutions and the student that earns the most points at the end of the year will earn a prize.
 Cornell alumni are encouraged to submit solutions (or problem ideas!), but the prizes will be awarded to students only.